 Dr. Charles Sachatello

 I always enjoy hearing from you and especially reports about your liver-brain-theory.
 As you have emphasized, the ultimate test of the hypothesis would be liver replacement.

 Thus, it would be very difficult, particularly in today’s climate to justify liver transplantation for the indication of ALS.
-Be that as it may, I continue to watch your initiatives with lively interest.
+Be that as it may, I continue to watch you initiatives with lively interest.

-Repetitive Plasmapheresis has to potential to mimic a liver transplant with respect to neurodegenerative diseases on a short term basis by reducing the quantity of circulating neurotoxins, which I postulate to exist, as evidenced by a marked and measurable reduction in the rate of muscle loss and corresponding loss of muscle strength as evidenced by prolonging the life of patients afflicted with ALS.
+Repetitive Plasmapheresis (Plasma Exchange) has to potential to mimic a liver transplant with respect to neurodegenerative brain diseases on a short term basis by reducing the quantity of circulating neurotoxins as documented by a marked and measurable reduction in the rate of muscle loss and corresponding loss of muscle strength in patients afflicted with ALS.

 In the authors opinion the primary reason that there has been minimal attempt to try a course of repetitive plasmapheresis in patients dying of ALS is probably the unverified statement that plasmapheresis would not be effective in patients dying of ALS published in the official records of the American Society of Neurology in 1986.
 (Section 10C)